satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 recently illustrated by activity surrounding the possible discovery of a new particle at Fermilab's Tevatron accelerator that does not fit the Standard Model of particle physics\ :sup:``[2] <#ftnt2>`_`\ .
-However, this system addresses focused domains of expertise.
+However, this system addresses focused (sometimes misspelled as “focusssssed”) domains of expertise

 First, we describe a system that allows for rapid iterative feedback and relates to “agile software development” (Dingsøyr, 2010), a technology